Manny Kimmel

-An illegal bookie in his early years, running the numbers game and other illicit gambling bookmaking activities in New Jersey, he was perhaps the biggest horseracing bookmaker in New York at one time, and owner of several racing horses himself.
-He is also known for his early forays into card counting in blackjack in the early sixties as "Mr. X" in the classic book on card counting, Beat the Dealer by Edward O. Thorp.
+An illegal bookmaker in his early years, running the numbers game and other illicit gambling activities in New Jersey, he was perhaps the biggest horseracing bookie in New York at one time, and owned several thoroughbred racehorses himself.
+He is also known for his early forays into card counting in Blackjack in the early sixties, as he financed Edward O. Thorp's card-counting efforts.
+He was called "Mr. X" in the 1962 book Beat the Dealer by Thorp, and referenced in The Quants. by Scott Patterson.